Diatomaceous earth filtration: Pressure filter

 A method for eliminating particulates like iron, magnesium, mill scale, and other precipitates involves the usage of a pressure filter.
 This type of filter comprises a sturdy filter vessel designed to withstand internal pressure, along with a network of pipes for water distribution and collection, and can incorporate one or more types of filter media.
 Pressure filters find widespread application in municipal water systems, industrial settings, residential well water systems, and swimming pools.
 These DE filtration systems are rather simple and can be used in a vertical or horizontal setting and can be modified to allow the application of multimedia filters.
 Pressure filter systems have a water inlet and outlet with the inlet site at the top and the water outlet at the base of the filter.
 As the water flows through water inlet, it will encounters a grid assembly covered in synthetic cloth which provides support for the diatomaceous earth cake.
-Gravity plays a part by forcing the flow of water to pass through the D.E. cake which filters out any unwanted particles.
+Gravity plays a part by forcing the flow of water to pass through the DE cake which filters out any unwanted particles.
 As the flow of water continues, water that has been clarified at the base of the filtration tank exits through the water outlet to any designated vessel.
 These pressure filters serve a general purpose and are most applicable where the flow of fluids is consistent, thus requiring internal pressure monitoring of filtrated fluids.